 Figure 4 graphically presents these results, while adding estimates for the effects of asocial information in the individual condition, for reference.
-The upper-left and upper-right panels present the effects of social and asocial information at the early (rounds 1-20) and late (21-60) rounds of the stable stage of the game, respectively.
-Both sources of information are predictive of the players’ choices.
-Asocial information (positive payoff) is predictive of a reduce propensity to change one’s choice in the subsequent round, and social information (holding a minority opinion) is predictive of an increased propensity to change one’s subsequent choice.
-Note that the effects of asocial information are similar in the three experimental conditions, throughout the game.
-However, social information plays a different role in the two group conditions.
-In the stable part of the game, social information appears to be more influential in the HC condition, yet this difference is not statistically significant.
-However, after the change in the game is implemented (round > 60) the effect of social information within LC groups slightly diminishes (and becomes statistically insignificant), while it retains its effect within HC groups, resulting in a significant difference in the effect of social information between the two group conditions.
+The upper-left and upper-right panels present the effects of social and asocial information at the early (rounds 1–20) and late (21–60) rounds of the stable stage of the game, respectively.
+Both sources of information were predictive of the players’ choices.
+Asocial information (positive payoff) was predictive of a reduce propensity to change one’s choice in the subsequent round, and social information (holding a minority opinion) was predictive of an increased propensity to change one’s subsequent choice.
+Note that the effects of asocial information were similar in the three experimental conditions, throughout the game.
+However, social information played a different role in the two group conditions.
+In the stable part of the game, social information appeared to be more influential in the HC condition, yet this difference was not statistically significant.
+However, after the change in the game was implemented (round > 60) the effect of social information within LC groups slightly diminished (and became statistically insignificant), while it retained its effect within HC groups, resulting in a significant difference in the effect of social information between the two group conditions.

-Figure 4: The propensity of a player to change her/his choice in the subsequent round, given the asocial (receiving a positive payoff) and social (being in a minority opinion) information in the current round, across experimental conditions and stages of the game.
+Figure 4: The propensity of a player to change her/his choice in the subsequent round, given the asocial (receiving a positive payoff) and social (expressing a minority opinion) information in the current round, across experimental conditions and stages of the game.
 Estimates represent logit coefficients with 95% CIs.

-These findings provide an individual-level account for the varying group-level adaptability under high and low conformity.
-Whereas asocial information in our setting is a noisy yet unbiased signal that facilitates learning and adaptation, social information is based on accumulated learning, and therefore reflects collective lagged asocial-based knowledge.
-Once players have a chance to experience the game and learn to evaluate the options, social information becomes beneficial, as the majority is less likely to err.
-However, this advantage of social information becomes its drawback in an altered environment, where lagged information is rendered obsolete.
+These findings provide an individual-level account for the varying group-level adaptability under conditions of high- and low-conformity.
+Whereas asocial information in our setting was a noisy yet unbiased signal that facilitated learning and adaptation, social information was based on accumulated learning, and therefore reflected collective, lagged, asocial-based knowledge.
+Once players had a chance to experience the game and learned to evaluate the options, social information became beneficial, as the majority was less likely to err.
+However, this advantage of social information became a drawback in an altered environment, where lagged information was rendered obsolete.
 This can be empirically demonstrated by the estimated likelihood that a minority opinion would be correct (a maximizing choice) over the course of the two stages of the game, as shown in Figure A2 in the appendix.
-In the stable stage, as the game proceeds the players gain experience, and the probability that a minority opinion is correct becomes significantly lower than 0.5, thus the majority is more likely to be correct.
-However, right after the change in the game, a minority opinion is more than 60% likely to be correct, since the majority opinion reflects the outdated knowledge of the environment, and thus at that stage social information is non-adaptive.
+In the stable stage, as the game proceeded, the players gained experience, and the probability that a minority opinion was correct became significantly lower than 0.5; thus, the majority was more likely to be correct.
+However, immediately following the change in the game, a minority opinion was more than 60% likely to be correct, since the majority opinion reflected the outdated knowledge of the environment, and thus at that stage, social information was non-adaptive.

-Given this varying utility of social information across stable and altered environments, the finding that social information becomes less influential among members of LC groups when the environment changes, while it retains its influence among members of HC groups (bottom panels of Figure 4), accounts for the reduced adaptability of HC groups.
+Given this varying utility of social information across stable and altered environments, the finding that social information became less influential among members of LC groups when the environment changes, while it retained its influence among members of HC groups (bottom panels of Figure 4), accounts for the reduced adaptability of HC groups.

 Discussion

 This research provides evidence regarding the causal effect of group conformity on performance in stable and variable environments.
-Drawing on studies in evolutionary biology on culture and the social transmission of information (Boyd and Richerson 1988, Henrich and Boyd 1998, Nakahashi et al. 2012, Kendel et al. 2018) we experimentally test the hypotheses that conformity improves group performance in a stable environment, and decreases performance (adaptability) in a temporally variant environment.
+Drawing on studies in evolutionary biology on culture and the social transmission of information (Boyd and Richerson 1988; Henrich and Boyd 1998; Kendel et al. 2018; Nakahashi et al. 2012) we experimentally tested the hypotheses that conformity improves group performance in a stable environment, and decreases performance (adaptability) in a temporally variant environment.